Our Board

 She lives in Poland, Maine, with her husband and their three children—her greatest inspirations for the work she does every day.

-Sunshine brings over 30 years’ experience as a massage therapist and 20 years assisting women and their loved ones during labor, birth, and postpartum.
+Sunshine brings over 30 years’ experience as a massage therapist and 20 years of assisting women and their loved ones during labor, birth, and postpartum.

-She studied natural healing and massage at New Mexico Academy of Massage, Santa Fe, and received her LMT in 1993
+She studied natural healing and massage at the New Mexico Academy of Massage, Santa Fe, and received her LMT in 1993

 She returned to New England to raise her daughter while studying to become a doula with DONA.
 Sunshine began her doula practice as a doula on staff at Maine Medical Center in 2000.
 Sunshine continued her education in birth work and postpartum and received certification as a Newborn Care Specialist.
 She is a founding member of Community Doulas (formerly CDBP) and serves as the lead mentor in our postpartum services.